alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 If unconfirmed, the system must state:

-This project is not confirmed as AI Foundations Source-Line Anchored because no matching official confirmation record was found.
+This project is not confirmed as AI Foundations / Origin | Continuum Source-Line Anchored because no matching official confirmation record was found.

 ## Boundary